broadinstitute/sam/src/main/resources/tos/termsOfService-1.md

 with Microsoft or Verily, which will govern, or for the following limited circumstances:

-1. Accessing specific Public Datasets via Terra to the extent that the owner of the Public Dataset has made such Public Dataset available to Users that include For-Profit Entities.
-If such owner has designated a specific purpose for such Public Dataset, a For-Profit Entity may use such Public Dataset only for such designated purpose.
+1. Accessing specific Community Resource Datasets via Terra to the extent that the owner of the Community Resource Dataset has made such Community Resource Dataset available to Users that include For-Profit Entities.
+If such owner has designated a specific purpose for such Community Resource Dataset, a For-Profit Entity may use such Community Resource Dataset only for such designated purpose.
-   Access by a For-Profit Entity to Public Datasets through Terra under this exception may include using Terra to work across Public Datasets, but does not extend to working in connection with any data, information, material, documents, or other Content outside of a Public Dataset and the software and tools provided for use with a Public Dataset.
+   Access by a For-Profit Entity to Community Resource Datasets through Terra under this exception may include using Terra to work across Community Resource Datasets, but does not extend to working in connection with any data, information, material, documents, or other Content outside of a Community Resource Dataset and the software and tools provided for use with a Community Resource Dataset.

 2. Incidental access to Terra as part of a collaboration between a